 The Year 8 curriculum provides a study from the end of the ancient world to the beginning of the modern period, giving students the opportunity to investigate the period when major civilisations came into contact with each other.
+Areas of study include Medieval Europe, the Mongol Empire and the Spanish co quest of the Americas.
 Social, economic, religious, and political beliefs were often challenged and significantly changed.
 Students will develop their historical understanding through concepts such as evidence, continuity and change, cause and effect, perspectives, empathy, significance and contestability.